 The Whisperlite stove comes with a plastic fuel pump that screws on top of the fuel bottle after you’ve removed the locking cap.
 Like the cap, you want to make sure it’s threaded on properly because it needs to form a pressurized seal.
 Make sure the fuel valve is closed (clockwise) before inserting the pump body into the fuel bottle and screwing it down firmly.

 The Whisperlite Burner

 The MSR Whisperlite Stove unit includes a burner head, integrated pot stand, fuel line, and primer cup.
 When you transport the stove, the integrated pot stand folds up, so you can store the stove and pump together in your cookpot when carrying it in your pack.
 I have a picture of what this looks like at the end of this post.
 When you unfold the stove, the legs and integrated pot stand lock in place around the burner head.
 This pot stand can hold large cook pots, so it’s good for group cooking especially if you want to boil a lot of water at once.

 There’s also a brass fuel line that runs through one of the pot stand’s legs.
 It’s designed to keep the fuel bottle a safe distance from the burner, so the fuel bottle won’t overheat.
 The tip of the fuel line fits into the open valve opposite the fuel valve on the pump, like so.
 You’ll need to flip the bottle on its side to get the two to fit together properly.

 Next, grasp the top of the plastic pump (with the 6 triangles above) and pump it 20-30 times to pressurize the fuel bottle.
-All you’re doing in pumping air into it, so that the pressure will force the fuel to flow through the fuel line and into the burner head.
+All you’re doing is pumping air into it so that the pressure will force the fuel to flow through the fuel line and into the burner head.

 Priming the Whisperlite